-It is very difficult to cash travelers checks in Mendoza.
+It is very difficult to cash travelers checks in Málaga.
 Therefore, it is advised not to bring them.
+An alternative for transferring money from the U.S. is through Western Union.
+There is a Western Union branch downtown in Málaga and Spanish post office usually acts as Western Union agent.